ricardoalcocer/static-dashboard/README.md

 I build this some time ago and never used it.
-The idea was to have a static analitics dashboard that could be updated by simply overwriting a JSON file.
+The idea was to have a static analytics dashboard that could be updated by simply overwriting a JSON file.